lateralblast/goat/README.md

 This tools is designed to consolidate several tools into one generic tool.

-At the moment it supports get/read only fetches of information from Intels AMT.
+At the moment it supports get/set for Intel's AMT.

 Notes
 -----

-The API is not that well documented and has changed from a SOAP based interface to a Web Services based interface.
-There are sever tools, e.g. amttool to manage AMT, however I found these did not have all the functionality I needed, and some of the functionality did not work.
+The API documentation is confusing as it has changed from a SOAP based interface to a Web Services based interface.
+There are several tools, e.g. amttool to manage AMT, however I found these did not have all the functionality I needed, and some of the functionality did not work.
 I found it easier to use Selenium to drive the management web interface.

-SSL support may work, it is still being tested.
-The --insecure switch connects via http.
+If you have not configured a certificae and thus Digest/TLS connectivity for AMT, you can connect via HTTP using the --insecure switch.

 Todo:

-- Fully test SSL support
-- Add ability to set parameters, e.g. power reset/off/on
+- Add a local password store so password don't appear on the command line
 - Add in support for other platforms from other scripts

 Requirements